matrix-io/matrix-lite-rb/README.md

 MATRIX Lite RB is a library that allows users of varying skill levels to easily program their MATRIX Device.

 # Roadmap
-> Examples not yet documented.

 This roadmap is for achieving a basic implementation of the checklist below.
-As this package develops, the API will improve and may change
+A nicer abstraction will eventually be added.

 - [x] Leds
 - [x] Sensors